zaiisao/Documentation/en/Voice/start_call_audio_web.md

 	```
    This should automatically load the web app in your browser.
 4. Enter your App ID, channel name, token, and click **JOIN** to start a call.
-   You might need to allow the browser to access your camera and microphone.
-If you enable video when creating the stream, you should see a video stream of yourself.
+   You might need to allow the browser to access your  microphone.

 5. Open another tab in the browser and load the same URL.
 Click the **JOIN** button.
-You should see a second video on the screen.
+If you speak now, you should hear echoes.

 If the web app is not working properly, open the console in your browser and check for errors.
 The following are the most likely errors:
 - `INVALID_VENDOR_KEY`: Wrong App ID.
 Check if you fill in the correct App ID.
 - `ERR_DYNAMIC_USE_STATIC_KEY`: Your Agora project enables App Certificate, so you need to use Token when joining the channel.
-- `Media access:NotFoundError`: Check if your camera and microphone are working properly.
+- `Media access:NotFoundError`: Check if your microphone is working properly.
 - `MEDIA_NOT_SUPPORT`: Please use HTTPS or localhost.

 <div class="alert warning">Do not debug the web app on emulated mobile devices.</div>

-## Reference

-We provide an open-source [Group-Video-Call](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Web) demo project that implements a group video call on GitHub.
-For scenarios involving group video calls, you can download the demo project as a code source reference.